 When I travelled to France in 2018 I clipped my action cam to the window and filmed pretty much everywhere I went.
 On several occasions, especially when travelling long distances, the cameras ground to a halt when their battery charge ran out.
 Anyway, this short video takes in the village of Parçay les Pins where we stayed, my favourite town of Saumur, brocantes and barbecuing.

 Finally, here’s a video also from 2018 where Liz and I took our motorhome to Northern France and explored the Military Cemetaries and Graves from the First and Second World Wars.
+This version was a re-edit which also featured at Think Shorts.

 Floating in Space is a novel set in Manchester, 1977.
 Click the links at the top of the page to buy or for more information.